 Employment Outlook and Salary Information

-In 2015, the U.S. Bureau of Labor Statistics reported an annual median salary of $26,610 for animal trainers in general.
-Jobs for animal trainers were predicted to increase slightly faster than the national average, at 11% from 2014-2024, according to the BLS.
+In 2015, the U.S. Bureau of Labor Statistics reported an annual mean salary of $35,260 for animal trainers in general.
+Jobs for animal trainers were predicted to increase slightly much faster than the national average from 2018-2028, according to the BLS.

 Although postsecondary education is not required in order to be a protection dog trainer, these professional trainers can opt to take college courses in dog behavior and obedience.
 Business management studies or courses in communications and accounting may also be an asset.
 Experience working with dogs is also crucial to beginning a career as a protection dog trainer.